-Selecting a location: Choose a spot that will offer your Windmill Palm partial sunlight.
-Direct sunlight is okay, but partial is optimal because it will enable soil to maintain adequate moisture to promote better growth.
+1. Planting: Choose a spot that will offer your Windmill Palm Tree partial sunlight.
+Direct sunlight is fine, but partial is optimal because it will enable soil to maintain adequate moisture to promote better growth (4 to 6 hours of sunlight per day).
 The chosen location should also provide sufficient protection against cold winds.
 Make sure the soil in the planting area drains well.

-1) Visually inspect the roots of the tree then dig the hole wide enough so that it can encompass the entire root spread without bending any of the roots.
+When you're ready to plant, dig the hole wide enough so that it can encompass the entire root spread without bending any of the roots.
 Add some extra width to the hole to enable the tree to grow more easily, breaking away any compacted soil on the sides.
-The hole should be deep enough to accommodate the entire root system.

-Watering: Water your Windmill Palm every other day for the first three months, then once a week for the remainder of the first year after planting.
-A constant source of water is imperative to ensure the required nourishment for healthy frond growth, to battle stress common among newly planted trees and to promote a strong root system.
+2. Watering: Water your Windmill Palm every other day for the first three months, then once a week for the remainder of the first year after planting.
 Watering after the first year depends upon the moisture retention in the planting area.
 Make sure the soil remains moist but not soggy.
 Warm summers may require more frequent watering, sometimes as much as twice weekly.
-It’s best to monitor the watering requirements during hot dry periods.
+It’s best to monitor the watering requirements during hot, dry periods.

-Pruning: Palms do not need much pruning except to remove damaged fronds.
-Be careful not to pull off dead or damaged frond as that can leave a wound behind.
+4. Pruning: Palms do not need much pruning, except to remove damaged fronds.
 Always remove any damaged fronds by pruning them off with a sharp pair of sterilized pruners.